cnti-testcatalog/testsuite/RATIONALE.md

 - *improves performance of your cluster by significantly reducing load on kube-apiserver, by closing watches for ConfigMaps marked as immutable.*"

+#### *To check if a CNF is using the default namespace*: [default_namespace](USAGE.md#default-namespace)
+> *Namespces provide a way to segment and isolate cluster resources across multiple applications and users.
+As a best practice, workloads should be isolated with Namespaces and not use the default namespace.